vmware-archive/cascade/README.md

 More generally, Cascade will defer typechecking for code that appears inside of generate constructs until instantiation-time.

 #### I get it, but it seems like there's something about pretty much every module declaration that Cascade can't prove.
 The truth hurts.
-If you'd like to disable warnings you can type.
+Remember that if you'd like to disable warnings you can type.
 ```
 $ ./bin/cascade --disable_warning
 ```